Helsinki Chamber Soloists

 Mikko-Pekka Svala, bassoon

-Mikko-Pekka Svala grew up in Kemi in northern Finland.
-After completing his studies at the Turku Conservatory, he went on to study at the Malmö Academy of Music, Musik Hochschule in Leipzig and with Prof. Ole Kristian Dahl in Cologne.
-Mikko-Pekka won 2nd prize in the Crusell competition 2003.
-Mikko-Pekka started his professional career at the Malmö Opera, Rundfunk Sinfonieorchester Berlin and the Tampere Philharmonic Orchestra.
+Bassoonist Mikko-Pekka Svala grew up in Kemi in Northern Finland.
+After completing his studies at the Turku Conservatory, he went on to study at the Malmö Academy of Music in Sweden, Sibelius Academy in Helsinki, as well as Musik Hochschule in Leipzig and with Prof. Ole Kristian Dahl in Cologne in Germany.
+Mikko-Pekka won the 2nd prize in the International Crusell Competition in Uusikaupunki, Finland, in 2003.
+Mikko-Pekka started his professional career at the Malmö Opera and the Tampere Philharmonic Orchestra.
+He has been playing as a guest solo bassoonist at the Rundfunk Sinfonieorchester Berlin and many orchestras in Scandinavia.
 Mikko-Pekka currently holds the position of associate principal bassoonist in the Helsinki Philharmonic Orchestra.
-A devoted pedagogue, Mikko-Pekka teaches at the Helsinki Conservatory and Mannheim University of Music and Performing Arts, and works as artistic director of the Kälviä music course.
-He is also a member of the Zagros Ensemble and the Helsinki Chamber Soloists.
+He is also a member of the Zagros Ensemble, the Helsinki Chamber Soloists and The Savonlinna Opera Festival Orchestra.
+Mikko-Pekka Svala is an avid performer of contemporary music.
+He has commissioned and premiered concertos by Yrjö Hjelt and Tomi Räisänen.
+A devoted pedagogue and a mentor, Mikko-Pekka teaches at the Helsinki Conservatory of Music and Mannheim University of Music and Performing Arts, and works as the Artistic Director of the Kälviä Music Courses.

 Thomas Bugnot, trumpet

-Born in 1987, Thomas studied music at the Conservatory of Music of Reims (France), and continued at the Conservatoire National Supérieur de Musique de Paris from 2006 to 2010.
-Nowadays, Thomas is a member of the Helsinki Philharmonic Orchestra as tutti player since 2011, as Co-soloist since 2015.
-Before he was principal cornet at Musique de l'Air de Paris (Army Band).
-Thomas has been invited to play with l'Orchestre de Paris, l'Orchestre de l'Opéra de Paris, and l'Orchestre National de Radio France among many other French orchestras, and since he moved to Finland he has played with the Finnish Radio Symphony Orchestra and the National Opera of Finland.
-Otherwise, Thomas enjoys playing with Big Band, Brass Band and Brass quintet and during summer time, he performs concerts with an original ensemble composed by a strings trio and a trumpet!
+Thomas started music in the orchestra of his village in east of France.
+After musical studies at the Conservatory of Music of Reims (France), he continues at the Conservatoire National Supérieur de Musique de Paris from 2006 to 2010.
+Thomas is a member of the Helsinki Philharmonic Orchestra, as tutti player since 2011, as Co-soloist since 2015.
+Before he was principal cornet (cornet à pistons) at Musique de l'Air de Paris (Army Band).
+Thomas has been invited to play with l'Orchestre de Paris, l'Orchestre de l'Opéra de Paris, l'Orchestre National de Radio France, l'Orchestre de Chambre de Paris, l'Orchestre National du Capitole de Toulouse, l'Orchestre National de Lille, and since he moved to Finland, with the Finnish Radio Symphony Orchestra, the National Opera of Finland, Lahti Symphony Orchestra, Turku Philharmonic Orchestra, Tampere Philharmonic Orchestra and Tapiola Sinfonietta.
+Otherwise, Thomas enjoys playing with Big Band, Brass Band (lately with Töölö Brass Band), Brass quintet and during summer time, he performs concerts with an original ensemble composed by a strings trio and a trumpet.

 Ville Hiilivirta, horn